tytydraco/yessleep/out/I_Found_Something_On_Vinwood_Road_Part_1.md

 and then I heard a whining from just behind me.
 I took my eyes off of it for a second, and I saw Baron crawling up the steps.
 His jaw was broken.
 And then I looked back at the window, and It was upon me.

-I smashed my shoulder into the door and it flung open as I lurched myself through it and somehow got it back shut, and the locks latched with a precision that I didn't know I was capable of.
+I smashed my shoulder into the door and it flung open as I lurched myself through it and somehow got it back shut, and the locks latched.

 I grabbed the biggest kitchen knife I owned before looking out the window again.
-Baron was looking at me through the window, looking to me for help.
+Baron was looking at me through the window; looking to me for help.

 It seemed like he didn't know where he was.
 Like he was concussed.
 My heart ripped in half seeing him like that.
-He started the door knob to go back out there and get him...and then he was pulled off of the porch steps as he clawed into the wood in vane.
+I started to go back out there and get him...and then he was pulled off of the porch steps as he clawed into the wood.

-"What the hell..."
-I said to no one as I turned away.

 There was no way that thing was just a glint in the glass or some hallucination from hitting my head.
 Hallucinations don't smell like that, and they definitely don't do that to dogs.

-It took Baron right in front of my eyes, and It was going to take me too.
+It just took Baron, right in front of my eyes.

-The backyard was only slightly more illuminated from the back porch light.
+The backyard was only slightly more illuminated from the porch light.

-I backed away from the door keeping my eyes on the window.
+I backed away from the door, keeping my eyes on the window.
 Then the porch light went out again at the same time I heard the bulb break.
 It knew that I couldn't see it as long as it was dark.

 I was clinching the handle of the knife just waiting for It to break through the door.
-Then, If my luck wasn't already bad enough, everything  went in my house as all the lights and electricity suddenly shut off.
-The must storm knocked it out.
-Or maybe somehow It did it.
+Then, If my luck wasn't already bad enough, all the lights and electricity suddenly shut off.
+The storm must have knocked it out.
+Or maybe somehow that thing did it.
 I don't know for sure.
-I did my best to not panic while I felt my way around in the dark until I found the drawer with the flashlights.
-The light came on in my hand and I turned to go down the hall and into my bedroom.
+I did my best to not panic while I felt my way around in the dark.
+I got a flashlight on and I turned to go down the hall and into my bedroom.
 I grabbed my emergency bag that had a change of clothes and some other things.
 I got dressed and grabbed the car keys and I slipped the kitchen knife under my belt.
 I cracked the front door and peeked out, looking for those eyes somewhere in the dark.
-The coast seemed clear and I ran through the ice storm that was now in full swing.
+The coast seemed clear and I ran through the ice storm.

 I got to my car and cranked it on.
-But I couldn't bring myself to leave yet.
-I had to at least try to call for Baron.
-I rolled the car window down and called for him, the whole time I was ready to floor it if that thing came running from around the house instead.
-I was terrified, but I didn't want to leave my best friend here alone with that thing.
-I was just about to give up.
+But I couldn't leave yet.
+I rolled the car window down and called for Baron, but I was ready to floor it if that thing came running from around the house instead.
+I was terrified, and I was just about to give up.
 I thought about just coming back with the Cops and that that would be the best thing to do.
 Then I heard Baron yelping like he was in pain.
 I couldn't do it.
 I wasn't leaving him here to die.

 I got out of the car and ran as fast as I could back to the house, Yelling at the top of my lungs for him to run away from it.
 His yelps turned into screams of pure agony.
 I screamed as hard as I could at whatever that goddamn thing was, “LEAVE MY DOG ALONE YOU SON OF A BITCH!”

 The whole time, the wind was blowing hard and I was also hearing loud cracking sounds.
 I got back inside the front door and closed it behind me.
 I shined my light, and saw something new.
 The back door was open.
 It looked like it had been kicked open.
 I pulled the knife from my belt and held it up ready to stab anything that came near.
 I smelled that familiar stink.
 That thing definitely came inside my house, and I could see the other side of the backdoor was dirty from where It broke in.

 I quietly stepped through my living room heading to the kitchen, whispering for Baron the whole time.
-I got to the kitchen and realized it was the same dead blood and filth from Road smeared on the door.
+I got to the kitchen and realized it was the same dead blood and filth from the Road, smeared all over the door.

-I can remember that very well.
+I remember that very well.
 In time, I like to think that I will get over many of the things I saw that night with enough therapy and meds.
 But I know that that's not possible anymore.
 What I found lying in the darkness beyond my back porch, was something that I will never, ever, be able to unsee.
 I tried to forget.
 I tried so hard to forget.
 But I can't.
 And maybe now, I shouldn't.

 Broken glass crackled under my shoes as I stepped through the doorway.
 I turned my flashlight on and saw that the new bulb was shattered, and the screw in part was still in the socket.
 I shined the light in the backyard, and I didn't see any immediate danger.
 I had to find Baron.
-So I stepped out further, and then further, and then that damn cheap flashlight went out.
+So I stepped out further, and then that cheap flashlight went out.
 I stood petrified.
 I couldn't see two feet in front of my face.
 The freezing cold wind settled once more into a silence, and for a moment, it was like I didn't exist anymore.
-And you know, that has to be what Hell itself is like, now that I think about it: Being trapped in a purgatory, trapped in suspended terror forever, as your loudest most tortured screams, reach no one.
+And you know, that has to be what Hell itself is like; just trapped in suspended terror as your loudest most tortured screams reach no one.
+And you stay like this, forever.

 I held the knife high over my head the whole time, stumbling through the dark.
-Despite no signal, I realized the light of my phone would still work.
+Then it dawned on me that despite not having a good signal to call for help, I realized the light of my phone would still work.
 I pulled it from my pocket and as I turned the led light on, the ice storm picked up fast and brought with it the hardest and most freezing cold wind yet.
 It was so strong it nearly blew me away as I fell to the ground.
-I heard something snap really loud and looked all around me with the phone light ready to stab at anything.
-And then right in front of me was that old tree toppling over onto my house.
+I heard something snap really loud and looked all around me with the phone light, and I was ready to stab at anything.
+And then right in front of me, it was that old tree toppling over onto my house.
 It crashed right through my bedroom.
 Ice came raining down all over me as I covered my eyes, and all I could hear was the wind screaming through the woods all around me.
 It was deafening.
 I felt I was going insane.
 I had to get out of there.
 I crawled on all fours, until I found the steps going up the porch.
 But then, next to it, was something that I failed to see before, lying on the icey wet ground.
 It was Baron.

 I cannot describe here exactly what was done to him, because one: I doubt that there is any (none darkweb) blog or forum that would allow it.